leo97king/MAGE_ab_generation/README.md

-# MAGE-RBD
+# MAGE
-## Generation of novel paired heavy-light chain antibody sequences against SARS-CoV-2 using large language models
+## Generation of novel paired heavy-light chain antibody sequences using large language models
-Monoclonal Antibody GEnerator (MAGE) - a fine-tuned LLM for generating paired heavy-light antibody variable sequences with predicted binding specificity to wildtype SARS-CoV-2 receptor binding domain (RBD).
+Monoclonal Antibody GEnerator (MAGE) - a fine-tuned LLM for generating paired heavy-light antibody variable sequences with predicted binding specificity to antigen prompt.

 This repository contains Python scripts to accompany Wasdin et al., including model fine-tuning, antibody generation, and the follow-up analyses presented in the manuscript.
 All analyses were initially ran in Linux Red Hat 8.4, but have also been tested in Ubuntu 22.04.
 For training, 4 V100s were used and for antibody generation, an Nvidia A6000 was used.